airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 When a function is done executing, it does three things:

-1. It stores its return value in EAX-INDEXED.
+1. It stores its return value in *%eax*.

 2. It resets the stack to what it was when it was called (it gets rid of the current stack framestack frame and puts the stack frame of